CUBRID/cubrid-manual/en/sql/query/json_table.rst

 - name type EXISTS PATH json path: this returns 1 if any data is present at the json path location, 0 otherwise.

-- NESTED [PATH] json path COLUMNS (column list):
+- NESTED [PATH] json path COLUMNS (column list) generates from json data \
+  \found at path a separate subset of rows and columns that are combined \
+  \with the results of parent.
+Results are combined similarly as "for each"\
+  \ loops.
 The json path is relative to the parent's path.
-The parent's path is either JSON_TABLE's json path or the path of the parent NESTED [PATH] clause.
+Same rules for \
+  \COLUMNS clause are applied recursively.

 .. code-block:: sql